pimg/openresty-tutorial/README.md

 end
 ```

-THe module is now ready, start the Nginx server if not already running and invoke the endpoint.
+The module is now ready, start the Nginx server if not already running and invoke the endpoint.